 - 18. As part of the Disability Action Plan, which was jointly developed between government agencies and Disabled People's Organisations, an action was included to identify "better alternatives so that the minimum wage exemption process can be removed". - 19.
-The lead agencies for this work are MSD and the Ministry for Business, Innovation and Employment (MBIE), recognising that the legislation is the responsibility of MBIE, and employment support for disabled people the responsibility of MSD - 20.
-In 2016 MSD and MBIE worked with representatives' from across the disability sector to help identify the issues with the MWE and shape potentiak alternatives.
-The main issues that were identified are that: - Only disabled people may be subject to the MIKE. - The MWE conflicts with New Zealand's obligations under the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), because disabled people with a MWE do not have the same right to earn minimum wage as other people. - The assessment process is subjective and the resulting wage-rate is focused on what the disabled person cannot do or cannot do as quickly or as well as a non-disabled person, rather than being strengths based and focussing on what the disabled person can do. - Wage assessment tools are variable and there are concerns that the tools might not assess disabled people equitably.
+The lead agencies for this work are MSD and the Ministry for Business, Innovation and Employment (MBIE), recognising that the legislation is the responsibility of MBIE, and employment support for disabled people the responsibility of MSD. - 20.
+In 2016 MSD and MBIE worked with representatives from across the disability sector to help identify the issues with the MWE and shape potential alternatives.
+The main issues that were identified are that: - Only disabled people may be subject to the MWE. - The MWE conflicts with New Zealand's obligations under the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), because disabled people with a MWE do not have the same right to earn minimum wage as other people.